KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     }
 ```

-We need to update the creation line too, feeding the score entity.
+Update the creation line also, feeding the score entity.

 ```
 void create_logic_systems(entt::entity player) {
     system_manager_.create_system_rt<column_logic>(score_entity_);
 ```

-Now we go back to the `update` function of this class, and inside the for loop which loops all columns, we add the check for score.
+Return to the `update` function of this class and, inside the `for` loop that loops through all columns, add the check for the score.

-At first, column should be new, with `score` field being false.
-Once the column position is to the left side of the player position (after Flappy bird passes), use a simple `<` comparison of the column and Flappy bird’s position on the X axis.
+At first the column should be new with the `score` field set to `false`.

+Once the column position is to the left side of the player position (after the player passes), use a simple `<` comparison of the column and the player’s position on the `X` axis.

-Inside, we call the `update_score` function, and mark the column `scored` as `true`.
+Inside, call the `update_score` function and mark the column `scored` as `true`.

 ```
-// If this column is not scored, and player passed this column if (!col.scored && column_pos_x < constants.player_pos_x) {
+// If this column is not scored and if the player passed this column if (!col.scored && column_pos_x < constants.player_pos_x) {
     // Increase the score
     update_score(registry, score_entity_);